Update: you can order the Jules Tournier pure wool jacket now on the shop .

 A color full of nuances

-As with our camel coat , we wanted detailed shades.
+As with our camel coat , we wanted deep nuances.
 A color with relief.

-I told Lionel by Jules Tournier that we wanted to make a khaki in pine tones.
+I told Lionel by Jules Tournier that we wanted to make a khaki in fir tones.

-I expected him to offer us a perfectly plain color, and he (very) pleasantly surprised us with this slightly mottled khaki, truly unique .
+I expected him to offer us a perfectly solid color, and he (very) pleasantly surprised us with this slightly mottled khaki, truly unique .

 It is quite complicated to describe because it is rather atypical, and a photo is worth a thousand words.
-I'll let you judge.
+I'll let you be the judge.

 Obviously, it is 100% wool .
-Here too, we are really happy to be able to offer it to you in this price range , where you are certainly used to seeing 20% or 30% polyamide from other brands.
+Here again, we are really happy to be able to offer it to you in this price range. , where you are probably used to seeing 20% or 30% polyamide in other brands.

 Why this choice?

-In fact, I absolutely wanted a more fluid, more flexible fall .
-Not to mention that we had already worked on more “workwear” sheets on previous models.
+In fact, I absolutely wanted a more fluid, more supple drape .
+Not to mention that we had already worked with more "workwear" sheets on the previous models.

 But this jacket is no less warm, we have equipped it with a brand new insulation technology...